jerseycheese/BootHillGM/Docs/UserStories.md

     3. Review the narrative text
   - Expected Behavior: Player actions should be visually distinct from the rest of the narrative
   - Actual Behavior: Player actions blend in with the rest of the narrative text
   - Status: Open
   - Priority: Medium

+[BUG-018] Game State Persistence After Page Refresh
+  - Description: The game state is not persisted after refreshing the page, causing the user to be redirected to Character Creation.
+  - Steps to Reproduce:
+    1. Create a character and start a game session
+    2. Refresh the page during the game session
+    3. Attempt to navigate back to the Game Session page
+  - Expected Behavior: The game session should persist, allowing the user to continue from where they left off
+  - Actual Behavior: The user is redirected to Character Creation, losing all progress
+  - Status: Open
+  - Priority: High

+[BUG-019] Combat State Not Persisting After Page Navigation
+  - Description: When leaving the Game Session page during combat and returning, the combat state is not maintained.
+  - Steps to Reproduce:
+    1. Start a game session and enter combat
+    2. Navigate to the homepage
+    3. Return to the Game Session page
+  - Expected Behavior: Combat should resume from where it left off
+  - Actual Behavior: Combat state is lost, and the game resumes as if combat never occurred
+  - Status: Open
+  - Priority: Medium